 (A) The bar graph depicts the primary root length (cm) in the four root compartments from days 2 to 4.
 This graph shows that the split-root treatment had no effect on the rate of the primary root across the time. n.s. = no significant.

 (B) The bar graphs depict the total LR length normalized by the length of the primary root (PR) as cm LR/cm PR at days 2 and 3.
 They show that the effect of the split-root treatment on the total LRs length was not visible on day 2 and turned to be slightly significant on day 3.
-The numbers above bar graph are the total average LRs length of the whole root system per plant in each of the conditions.
+The numbers above the bar graph are the total average LRs length of the whole root system per plant in each of the conditions.
 Each bar graph represents the mean of at least 10 roots.
-The different letters on top of the bars indicate statistically significant differences (p≤0.05; t-test), such that any two bars or any numbers above bars with a different letter showed a significant difference between them.
+The different letters on top of the bars indicate statistically significant differences (p≤0.05; t-test): any two bars or any numbers above bars with a different letter showed a significant difference between them.
 Error bars=standard error.

 Fig. S2.
 Dissection of the lateral roots development and growth responses to the split-root treatment.

 (A) Scans of Arabidopsis plants in the split-root system at day 0 and day 4.
-At day 0, the primary root parts displaying visible LRs, named P1, and none visible LRs, named P2, are marked on the plates.
+At day 0, the primary root parts displaying visible LRs are named P1, and non-visible LRs, named P2, are marked on the plates.
 P3 is the newly grown root part during the split-root treatment.

 (B) The bar graphs depict either the mean LR density (number of emerged LRs / length of the primary root part), the mean LR length (total LRs length of the part / length of the primary root part) or the mean initiation density (number of initiated LRs / length of the primary root) at days 2, 3 and 4 and, in the P1, P2 and P3.
 The different letters on top of the bars indicate statistically significant differences (p≤0.05; t-test), such that any two bars with a different letter showed a significant difference between them.
 They are indicated only for the measures on day 4, except for the mean initiation density graph where the statistically significant differences are indicated on days 2 and 4.
 Error bars=standard error.
 At bottom, the table displays all the lateral roots measurements made on day 4 for the wild-type to facilitate the graph reading.